slowernews/wisdom-tldr/chapters/0_intro.md

 > *"Of course life has no point.
 If it had, man would not be free."
 -- Andrei Tarkovsky [1932]*

+> *"You goal in life is to be able to say on the day before you die that you have fully become yourself."
+-- Kevin Kelly [1952]*

 > *"The purpose of life is finding the largest burden that you can bear and bearing it."
 -- Jordan Peterson [1962]*